-10.5.
-Randomization Procedures
+10.5 Randomization Procedures

-Women will be randomized at a 1:1 ratio to one of the two arms.
-Randomization will be stratified by site to ensure balanced assignment to each product (3% w/w SPL7013 Gel or placebo gel) within each site.
+Women will be randomized at a 1:1:1 ratio to one of the three arms.
+Randomization will be stratified by site to ensure balanced assignment to each product (VivaGel[®], VivaGel[®] placebo, or HEC gel) within each site.
 The randomization scheme will be generated and maintained by the SDMC.
 The SDMC will provide each study site with one set of randomization envelopes to be stored and used in the study clinic.
 Clinic staff will assign these envelopes in sequential order, by envelope number, to eligible participants.
-Additional envelopes will be provided to each site for the purpose of enrolling >20 participants per site if non-adherent participants need to be replaced or if enrollment "slots" need to be shifted from one site to another.
+Additional envelopes will be provided to each site for the purpose of enrolling >18 participants per site if non-adherent participants need to be replaced or if enrollment "slots" need to be shifted from one site to another.

 Assignment of the randomization envelope is considered the effective act of participant enrollment/randomization.
-Clinic staff will prepare a written prescription contained within the envelope that, among other things, documents the randomization envelope number and randomization code indicating the product (3% w/w SPL7013 Gel or placebo gel) to which the participant was assigned.
+Clinic staff will prepare a written prescription contained within the envelope that, among other things, documents the randomization envelope number and randomization code indicating the product (VivaGel[®], VivaGel[®] placebo, or

+HEC gel) to which the participant was assigned.
 Multiple codes will be utilized to conceal and protect the randomization assignments in this study.
 Clinic staff will store assigned randomization envelopes and copies of the study prescription in participants' study charts.

-10.6.
-Justification for Placebo
+10.6 Justification for Placebo Gels

-Inclusion of placebo gel in this safety trial will enable investigators to examine the incidence of adverse events in the presence of the study product containing SPL7013 in comparison to those occurring in the presence of the placebo gel (the same formulation containing no SPL7013) which has been shown to have a good safety profile and a low likelihood to induce mucosal damage.
+Inclusion of placebo gels in this safety trial will enable investigators to examine the incidence of adverse events in the presence of the study product containing SPL7013 in comparison to those occurring in the presence of the two different placebo gels (one of which is the same formulation as VivaGel®, but containing no SPL7013, and one of which is a placebo gel that has been used in several placebo controlled microbicide trials) that have been shown to have good safety profiles and low likelihoods of inducing mucosal damage.

-10.7.
-Blinding
+10.7 Blinding

 Study staff and participants will be blinded to the random assignments of all study participants.
-Both study gels will be supplied in identical, single-use applicators packaged in individual wrappers.
+All study gels will be supplied in identical, single-use applicators packaged in individual wrappers.
 Blinding will be maintained until all data are entered into the study database, all study endpoint data and other data included in the final analysis have been cleaned and verified, and the data are ready for final analysis.
 This will be explained to participants as part of the study.

-10.8.
-Maintenance of Trial Randomization Codes
+10.8 Maintenance of Trial Randomization Codes